Top 12 Reasons Your Car Won’t Start, but the Battery Is Still Good

 1. Bad Battery Connection

-One of the most common reasons a car won't start is its batteries' loose or damaged cable connections.
+One of the most common reasons a car won't start is loose or damaged connections in its battery.
 A corrosion issue in the battery terminal could be the cause.

 To fix this, turn off your car and inspect the battery terminals.
 If they're loose, you need to twist and turn them to make them tight.

-If the battery terminals aren't loose but corroded, you need to clean them before you can replace them or re-attach them.
+If the terminals are corroded but not loose, clean them before reattaching or replacing them.

 2. Bad Alternator